 Like any industry that cultivates, processes, and distributes a perishable good, cannabis companies require facilities tailored to the specifics of their operations.
-Given the demands of harvesting cannabis, industrial facilities may require improvements with regard to sufficient security, climate control, energy throughput, and lighting to process and quality control (QA) at scale.
-Many cannabis tenants will also utilize office or retail components for administrative and dispensary purposes, respectively.
+Given the demands of harvesting cannabis, industrial facilities may require improvements for sufficient security, climate control, energy throughput, and lighting to process and quality control (QA) at scale.
+Many cannabis tenants will also utilize office or retail components for administrative and dispensary purposes.

-In addition, Cannabis Facility developers and investors must address material legal, regulatory, and zoning considerations.
+Cannabis Facility developers and investors must address material legal, regulatory, and zoning considerations.
 Cannabis real estate is complex and significant barriers to entry remain, resulting in a demand/supply imbalance.
-As such, investing in Cannabis Facilities can be attractive from a risk-reward perspective.
-Investors must be able to identify and acquire properties that are leased to licensed operators and understand the nuances of working with cannabis operator tenants.
+As such, investing in Cannabis Facilities can be attractive from a risk-upside perspective.
+Investors must be able to identify and acquire properties leased to licensed operators.
+They must also understand the nuances of working with cannabis operator tenants.

 It is important to note that real estate investing with cannabis operator tenants is not the same as investing in cannabis operators directly.
 First, there is nothing illegal in owning real estate.
 Second, if a cannabis operation becomes legally unfeasible per local or federal law, the asset can still function as a productive property for traditional warehouse, manufacturing, or retail uses.